linux4chemistry/linux4chemistry/readme.txt

 Linux4Chemistry (l4c to save typing) was set up by Nikodem Kuznik in 2001 and was hosted at http://zeus.polsl.gliwice.pl/~nikodem/linux4chemistry.html.
 Until the end of 2005 Nikodem was the sole maintainer and editor.

 At that point, Noel O'Boyle got in touch regarding adding some icons for open source code, and since Nikodem felt that he no longer had the time to keep updating the page, Noel arranged to take over the maintainence of the website, which was now hosted at http://www.redbrick.dcu.ie/~noel/linux4chemistry/.
-Nikodem remained as editor along with Paul Czodrowski.

 The main changes to the website at this stage were:
 (1) addition of a searchable form